-PACS1 Syndrome is a very rare genetic condition caused by mutation of the PACS1 gene.
-It is NOT inherited from either parent (a “de novo” mutation) but it will be passed on to a patient’s child (“autosomal dominant”).
-PACS1 is a trans-Golgi-membrane traffic regulator that directs protein cargo and several viral envelope proteins.
-It is upregulated during human embryonic brain development and has low expression after birth.
+Children with PACS1 Syndrome have a very rare genetic condition caused by mutation of the PACS1 gene (p.Arg203Trp).
+It is not inherited from either parent (a “de novo” mutation) but it will be passed on to a patient’s child (“autosomal dominant”).
 The first two cases were identified in early 2011 by doctors in the Netherlands.
-As of early 2017, there are just 40 cases that have been identified worldwide.
+As of September 2017, there are just 60 cases that have been identified worldwide.
+As the mutation is an exact replica in all children, the PACS1 families believe there are more children waiting to be diagnosed.

 Parents of PACS1 children have found that most of our children have similar facial features such as: